 - S.D.
 Speer, aspiring author

 Feeling overwhelmed or unsure about what editing service you need or what stage your manuscript is in?
+No worries!

 Check out my BFF Resources page